 Background: The Children's Oncology Group mandated inpatient recovery for AML chemotherapy cycles after treatment-related mortality approached 20% on CCG2961.
 However, 10-23% of patients are currently discharged prior to neutrophil recovery.
-Patients meeting strict clinical criteria have similar bacteremia rates and mortality whether recovering outpatient or inpatient-only.^a We developed evidence-based "AML Care at Home" guidelines for outpatient AML management beyond Induction 1.
+Patients meeting strict clinical criteria have similar bacteremia rates and mortality whether recovering outpatient or inpatient-only.
+We developed evidence-based "AML Care at Home" guidelines for outpatient AML management beyond Induction 1.

-Objectives: Pilot implementation study of outpatient AML chemotherapy recovery at CHOP to evaluate feasibility, fidelity, and acceptability

-Design/Method: We designed a tool to guide discharge eligibility decisions and outpatient management based on our prior study and published adult recommendations: the Outpatient Neutropenia Care: Personalized Approach to Treatment at Home (ONC-PATH).
+Objectives: Pilot implementation study of outpatient AML chemotherapy recovery at CHOP to evaluate feasibility, fidelity, and acceptability based on our prior study and published adult recommendations: the Outpatient Neutropenia Care: Personalized Approach to Treatment at Home (ONC-PATH).
 Informed by the Consolidated Framework for Implementation Research-Expert Recommendations for Implementing Change, we developed hypothesized determinants, strategies, and mechanisms for implementation.
-Strategies included: collaborative refinement of ONC-PATH and supporting documents with clinicians, identification of multi-disciplinary champions, and educational sessions.
+Strategies included: collaborative refinement of ONC-PATH and supporting documents with clinicians, identification of multidisciplinary champions, and educational sessions.
 Pre- and post-implementation focus groups identified barriers and facilitators and assessed acceptability.
 Fidelity was measured as proportion of cycles using ONC-PATH.